-- · Director of the Institute of Veterinary Medicine - Dr. med. vet., University of Munich, Munich 1987
+- · Director of the Institute of Veterinary Medicine - · Dr. med. vet., University of Munich, Munich 1987

-The main interest of the laboratory is in the structural and functional analysis of mammalian genes and genomes.
-We are investigating the cause of different economical important genetic traits and defects in livestock and other domestic animals.
+We are interested in the structural and functional analysis of mammalian genes and genomes and are investigating the cause of different important genetic traits and defects in domestic animals.